Despite what you might think from Australians depicted in movies, we don’t just eat “shrimp on the barbie”.

 For one thing, Shrimp are called Prawns in Australia.
 And while we do cook them on the barbie (Maybe?
 I don’t know, I’ve never really been in to prawns), there is so much more to Australian food culture that isn’t shown on the big screen.

-Bakeries and take away shops are one of the best things about Australia.
+Bakeries and take away shops are, in my opinion, one of the best things about Australia.
 I find it much more difficult to find take away food in the US and the stuff I do find is mostly from chain stores.

 In Australia, there are bakeries and take away shops all over the place, especially near parks and beaches.
 These food shops often have a range of cheap and fast food options like savory pies (often meat, but there are some veggie options too), dim sims, pasties, cheese and vegemite scrolls, and hot chips (which some people take with chicken salt).